• Skip to primary navigation

 4-Ingredient Escarole and Beans

-This escarole and beans recipe is the perfect side dish.
-Leafy escarole is sautéed with beans and garlic.
-The result is a hearty dish that pairs well with red meat, or eggs, or is a filling dish all on its own.
+This escarole and beans recipe is the perfect comforting soup.
+Leafy escarole is cooked down with beans and garlic.
+The result is a hearty dish that pairs well with crusty bread.
+Ready in only 30 minutes.

 Cuisine Italian